-In order to confirm the appropriate performance of the molecular diagnostic technique, an Internal Control (IC) is included in each reaction.
+In order to confirm the appropriate performance of the molecular diagnostic technique, an Extraction Control should be included in each reaction.
 Besides, a positive and a negative control must be included in each assay to interpret the results correctly.

 Performance Characteristics